maticnetwork/matic-cli/README.md

 To destroy the remote devnet, you can execute the `--destroy` command.
 - `./bin/express-cli --destroy`
   - Destroys the remote setup and delete the dedicated VMs The `express-cli` also comes with additional utility commands, listed below.
+Some of them are only available for non-dockerized devnets.
 - `./bin/express-cli --update-all`
   - Fetches `heimdall` and `bor` branches defined as `HEIMDALL_BRANCH` and `BOR_BRANCH` in `.env` file, pulls relative changes and restarts those services on the remote machines
 - `./bin/express-cli --update-bor`